prob-design/bivariate/README.md

 - 2023: Benjamin Ramousse
 - 2024: Siemen Algra, Max Guichard

-**License:** _still working out the details, but it will eventually have a permissive license along the lines of CC BY 4.0.
+**License:** _still working out the details, but it will eventually have a permissive license along the lines of GPL 3.0 or CC BY 4.0.
 Stay tuned..._

 ## Guidelines - 06/10/2023 (written by Benjamin Ramousse)